 The Millaa Millaa Waterfall Circuit is one of the best known, with three waterfalls within a circle route of approx. 20km on Theresa Creek Rd which starts just out of the town of Millaa Millaa.
 The waterfalls are Milla Milla Falls, Zillie Falls and Ellinjaa Falls.
 All falls are easily accessed via walking tracks from the car park with picnic tables, grassy area near the swimming hole, toilets and change rooms at Millaa Millaa.
 Millaa Millaa Falls are Queensland Heritage listed

-Windin Falls – one of north Queensland’s most Instagrammable waterfalls
+Windin Falls Cairns – one of north Queensland’s most Instagrammable waterfalls

-Fast becoming the most Instagrammable waterfall in north Queensland, Windin Falls is one of our favourite waterfalls.
+Possibly the most Instagrammable waterfall in north Queensland, Windin Falls near Cairns is one of our favourite waterfalls.
 We love it firstly because of the scenic and slightly strenuous hike from the trail head to the spectacular infinity pool at the top of the falls.
 It takes approx one hour to hike the 4km trail along the ridge.
 Read our Guide to Windin Falls to find out how to get there on a road trip from Cairns to the Atherton Tablelands.

 Windin Falls | Atherton Tablelands | Queensland Australia